 This outcry also led to lawsuits about how far into coastal waters terrestrial state and local authority extended.

 Furthermore, in 1948, the United States government enacted legislation making gambling illegal in US territorial waters.
 This limit was considerably further than three miles from shore, making the water taxi/speed boat shuttles to these gambling ships impractical.

 They could no longer anchor and operate just beyond the law.
 Their era was over.

 But by this time, the SS Monte Carlo had already been a shipwreck in Coronado for 11 years.
 It’s demise was, prosaically, merely weather-related.

-As an epilogue, in 2012, a local Coronado man found over $400,000 worth of silver slot machine coins inside the hull of the SS Monte Carlo.
+As an epilogue, in 2012, a story ran about a local Coronado man who found over $400,000 worth of silver slot machine coins inside the hull of the SS Monte Carlo.
 He was able to recover it in a pre-planned, semi-professional scavenging operation (that is an April Fool’s tale — note the story’s date).

 Where Is the Coronado Shipwreck Located?

 The Coronado shipwreck is located south of Hotel del Coronado, a historic hotel in San Diego, in front of the El Camino Tower of the Coronado Shores condos.
 If walking toward the condos from the hotel, the El Camino Tower is the furthest oceanfront building south in the complex.

 This beach is also locally nicknamed Shipwreck Beach and is easy to find.
 Look for the tall concrete buildings that look like condos south of the hotel, and you’re there.

 You may see signage on the beach that indicates that there is an underwater obstruction.
 This is a warning for people who may otherwise swim here.